elasticio/elasticio.github.io/content/_getting-started/copy-and-export-flow.md

 ![Choose topics](/assets/img/getting-started/copy-flow/choose-topics.png)

+> **Please Note**: If the flow has more than one pub/sub Topic we will not copy topics into destination flow.

 A new flow with same name will be created in draft mode.
 You need to choose the credentials and publish the draft:

 ![Exported flow](/assets/img/getting-started/copy-flow/exported-flow.png)